I Have Never Been to Ireland, But I Do Love a Limerick

 Lone Star Limericks

-browse around this site Role ReversalIf I were you and you were me What sort of us would the two of us be?
+Role ReversalIf I were you and you were me What sort of us would the two of us be?
 Would you see me the way I do?
 Who would I see when I looked at you, If I were you and you were me?